 Table 21.10.100C

-All lowed Uses and Basic Develop ment Standards
+Allowed Uses and Basic Development Standards

 Parking Ratio

 Section Use Special Regulations

-Data and Animal The Tanks in L.C. many ith a sure of

 Pet and Animal a. c.
 The Technical Committee may

-Sales and waive the parking requirement for restaurant/deli/cafe uses less than
+Sales and waive the parking requirement for

-Service
+Service restaurant/deli/cafe uses less than

 750 sq ft provided:

 I. The use is located in an office

 building and primarily serves the

 occupants and guests of the office

 building, or

 II.
-The use is visible from and within
+The use is visible from and -within

 100 feet one-quarter of a mile of a

 promenade or Downtown park, such

 as, Luke McRedmond Park,

 Anderson Park, O'Leary Park, The

 Edge Skate Park, or the 83rd Street

 Promenade, for example, or within

 100 feet one-quarter of a mile of a

 critical areas' buffer of the

 Sammamish River and access to the

 River Trail, or within one-quarter

 mile of a major transit stop (RCW

 36.70A.696), and is a pedestrian-